Hirosvk/ADTUtils/docs/linked_list.md

 ## Enumerable
 Ruby's Enumerable module methods are supported, such as each, map, and select.

-## Accessing LinkedListNode or its value
+## Accessing LinkedListNode and its value
 ```ruby
   linked_list = LinkedList.new(["happy", "sad", "sleepy", "energetic"])